Lower School

 Art

-Lower school students learn many elements of art such as: shape, line, color, and texture.
+Lower school students learn many elements of art such as shape, line, color, and texture.
 In addition, students are introduced to the use of different mediums: clay, tempera paint, watercolor, charcoal, and crayon.
-The time periods studied in Art align with the periods studied in History.
+The periods studied in Art align with the periods studied in History.
 These are as follows:

 Physical Education